 Like many other fans of the BBC fantasy series Merlin I was severely disappointed in its ending.
-For five years we had been told that Arthur Pendragon is destined to be the greatest king of Albion.
-We were told he would unite the warring kingdoms of Albion and that he would bring magic back to the realm, yet prevent it’s power from being abused.
+For five years we had been told that Arthur Pendragon is destined to unite the warring kingdoms of Albion and bring magic back to the realm.

 Unfortunately however this never bloody happened.
 Arthur if anything looked like a rather inept king.
 He did bugger all in his five years as king of Camelot.

-Indeed many fans complained that Arthur dying before he brought magic back or doing anything he was foretold to do made the whole series itself redundant.
+Indeed many fans complained that Arthur dying before he brought magic back made the whole series itself redundant.

 Other fans meanwhile developed their own theories to explain why Arthur died in spite of what the Great Dragon kept telling us.
 A favorite of mine is the Kilgharrah conspiracy here.

-Interesting read I trust you’ll agree, but I have developed my own little theory here that I would like to share with you about why Arthur and Merlin’s supposed destiny never happened.
+I have developed my own theory as to why Arthur and Merlin’s supposed destiny never happened.

-I think that the reason Arthur didn’t fulfill his destiny was because Merlin fucked up.
+I think that the reason Arthur never became a great king was simply because Merlin fucked up.

-Throughout the series Arthur and Merlin’s destiny is if you will pardon the pun not set in stone.
+Throughout the series Arthur and Merlin’s destiny are if you will pardon the pun, not set in stone.
 Its presented as a possible future that might happen, but it could just as easily not.

-Thus with this in mind Merlin and Arthurs destinies were not a foregone conclusion either.
-They were simply one of many possible futures that the Dragon had foreseen in some way using magic like Gwen’s coronation and Morgana begging Merin to help her on the battlefield as she died.
+With this in mind Merlin and Arthurs destinies were not a foregone conclusion either.
+They were simply one of many possible futures that the Dragon had foreseen in some way using magic.

-In this article I am going to go through the ways in which Merlin fails to save Arthur and Camelot and fails to bring about the future Kilgarrah had foreseen.
-The occasions where he ignores the Dragon’s warning and does things that he thinks are for the best but ultimately counter active to him fulfilling his destiny.
+In this article I am going to go through the ways in which Merlin fails to save Arthur and Camelot and fails to bring about the future Kilgarrah had foreseen, entirely through his own mistakes.

 Lets get started shall we.

 In the season 1 episode “The Beginning of the End” Merlin meets a young druid boy named Mordred.
-The Great Dragon warns him against saving this boy as if he does then the boy will kill Arthur when he grows up.
+The Great Dragon warns Merlin against saving this boy, as if he does then the boy will kill Arthur when he grows up.
 Once again neither Arthur’s destiny as a great king or his death at Mordred’s hand are absolutely going to happen.
 The Dragon makes it very clear that there are two possible futures that could unfold here.
-Either Mordred can die and Arthur can go on to become king, or Merlin can spare Mordred and thus put Arthur’s life in danger.
-Merlin therefore is given two options and chooses to spare Mordred.

 Now in all fairness to Merlin this is the least of his mistakes.
 Mordred was just an innocent child at the time.
 It would take a cold hearted bastard to let a pleading child be executed.